Updated: Jul 31

-Any links to Amazon are affiliate links for which I receive a small commission.
+This post contains affiliate links for which I receive a small commission.
 Proceeds go to support this blog and my mission of inspiring moms of babies and toddlers to find quiet moments in the chaos to read with their children.

 Water Play All Day

 What is more fun that water?
 Learning about water and doing fun water-related activities of course!
 Seriously, I think Susie saved the best for last as the water unit consisted of engaging, hands-on learning and fun activities.
 I especially loved the books she suggested for this unit.
 I had not heard of any of them and I loved them all for different reasons.
 It also didn't hurt that we started this unit just as the temperatures were starting to climb so we could pretty much do water play all day.

 Building Background Knowledge

 *Books with an asterisk are my Top 5 Picks to Add to Your Home Library for this unit

 Water is Water* - Paul, Miranda --> See my full review here.

 Rain - Ashman, Linda

 Additional Book List